hunThubSpace/BB-BugBountyBash/README.md

 ---
 ### 16. **`bb_abuseipdb_subdomain`**
-The `bb_abuseipdb_subdomain` function retrieves potential subdomains associated with an IP address from the AbuseIPDB website.
-It accepts an IP address as an argument or reads from standard input if not provided.
-The function uses `curl` to fetch the data while including a session cookie and user agent for access, then processes the HTML response to extract and format subdomain entries.
-After execution, it cleans up the session variables.
+Extracts potential subdomains for an IP address using the AbuseIPDB service.

 ```sh
 bb_abuseipdb_subdomain(){